 The cafeteria will be open for lunch and breakfast to kindergarten children on the first day of school.
 Milk will also be available for those not purchasing lunch.
 The price of both will be announced when school returns in the Fall.
 Your child should be able to open prepackaged items that are brought to school as part of his/her lunch.
 Free and reduced lunch applications are available in the school office or on-line in the Food Service section of the District's home page.
+No FREE/REDUCED lunches will be made available to the students unless the proper paperwork is submitted to central office.
 Parents are responsible for any amount charged on lunch accounts prior to the lunch application being processed.